Current Program of Study

 The program of studies, i.e., the courses and curriculum for the Ph.D. in Education, Learning Sciences and Psychological Studies (LSPS), is a minimum of 58 credit hours, made up of 4 parts:

-The following 15 credit hours are required for all Ph.D. candidates.
-As these are intended to be foundational courses for the rest of the program, you should plan to take them in your first, or at the latest second, year of coursework.
+The following credit hours are required for all Ph.D.in Education candidates.
+As foundational courses for the rest of the program, you should plan to take them in your first, or at the latest second, year of coursework.

-• EDUC 710: Introductory Statistical Methods, 3 hrs
+• EDUC 710: Statistical Analysis of Educational Data (or prerequisite), 3 hrs

 • EDUC 825: Development and Learning, 3 hrs